 16. They don’t fly

 Dubia roaches have wings but they aren’t for flying.
+Males climb as high as they can, jump, and flutter to the ground.
 That pretty much sums it up.

 17. They don’t attack or bite